List on Bids44 →

 Disadvantages — Why You Might Skip the Poco M6 in 2026

-LCD Display Limitations: The M6 typically features an LCD panel, which, while good, lacks the vibrant colours, deep blacks, and infinite contrast ratio of AMOLED screens found on many newer devices.
-Outdoor visibility under direct sunlight can also be a challenge.
+LCD Display Limitations: The Poco M6 typically featured an LCD panel.
+While bright enough, it lacks the vibrant colours, deep blacks, and contrast of AMOLED screens found in slightly higher-priced or newer devices.
+The refresh rate might also be standard 60Hz or 90Hz, which feels less smooth than the 120Hz displays common today.

-Bloatware and Ads: MIUI or HyperOS, while feature-rich, often comes with pre-installed bloatware and occasional advertisements within the system apps.
-While some can be uninstalled or disabled, it can be an annoyance for users who prefer a cleaner Android experience.
+Bloatware and Ads: MIUI/HyperOS, while feature-rich, is known for pre-installed apps (bloatware) and occasional advertisements within the user interface.
+While some can be uninstalled or disabled, it can detract from the user experience, especially if you prefer a cleaner, ad-free environment.

 Factors That Affect Poco M6 Resale Value

-Original Accessories and Box: Having the original charger, cable, and especially the box can add ₹500-₹1,000 to the perceived value.
-It signals a careful owner and completeness.
+Original Box and Accessories: Having the original retail box, charger, and USB cable can add ₹500-₹1,000 to the perceived value.
+Buyers trust a complete package more, and the original charger ensures optimal charging speeds.

 Maintenance Cost Breakdown (India, 2026)